 But yesterday I just happened to be out front at 7AM when the barking frenzy began and I discovered why she was going nuts.

-Her arch nemesis – the Jack Russell with the Man on the Bike – was prancing peacefully down the bike path on his morning run.
+Her arch nemesis – the Jack Russell with the Man on the Bike – was across the street out for his morning run.

-Apparently, Snickers can hear the nemesis’s collar jingling from across the street, 70 yards away and behind our house.
+Apparently, Snickers can hear her nemesis’s collar jingling from across the street, 70 yards away and behind our house.

 There’s always a reason for seemingly irrational behavior – sometimes I’m just not listening closely enough to figure it out.